 The key elements of the Cooks River to Iron Cove GreenWay are:

 - The GreenWay Trail, a shared, off-road pedestrian and cycling path linking the Cooks River Cycleway at Earlwood to the Iron Cove BayRun at Haberfield.
-Unfortunately, the implementation of the GreenWay Trail as part of the Inner West Light Rail Extension has been deferred.
-Councils and the community are continuing to lobby to have the funds for the shared pathway reinstated.

 - Creating a north/south “bush link” or urban green corridor, including community bushcare sites which provide valuable habitat and “stepping stones” for native flora and fauna